Nucleic acid sequence

 These repositories accept structural data for small molecules (COD); peptides and proteins (all); and larger assemblies (EMDB).

 These data repositories all accept human-derived data (NeuroMorpho.org additionally accepts imaging data from other organisms).
-Please note that human-subject data submitted to OpenfMRI must be de-identified, while FCP/INDI can handle sensitive patient data.
+Please note that human-subject data submitted to OpenfMRI must be de-identified.

 Please refer to the MIAME standard for microarray data.
 Molecular interaction data should be deposited with a member of the International Molecular Exchange Consortium (IMEx), following the MIMIx recommendations.